Meet the Board Members

 Elizabeth Humphreys, Non Executive Whistleblowing Champion

-Elizabeth Humphreys has over 30 years of leadership experience in the public and third sectors in the areas of justice, marine management, culture and health.
-She has extensive board-level strategic, policy and governance experience, with particular expertise in championing equality and diversity; leading change; business resilience and risk management.
-She is currently Vice-Chair of Independent Living Fund Scotland and Chair of Drake Music Scotland.
-She is also a Trustee of the Scottish Association for Mental Health and works with three befriending charities.
-She believes passionately in organisational leadership which promotes excellence in service delivery through an open and supportive culture for all.
+Elizabeth Humphreys has over 30 years of leadership experience in the public and third sectors in the areas of justice, marine management, culture and health and social care.
+She has extensive board-level strategic, policy and governance experience, with particular expertise in assurance and risk management; championing equality and diversity; leading change; and business resilience.
+She is currently a Non Executive Director and the Whistleblowing Champion for the Scottish Ambulance Service and Public Health Scotland.
+She is also Vice-Chair of Independent Living Fund Scotland and a member of the Police Investigations and Review Commission Audit and Accountability Committee.
+Her voluntary roles include: Chair of Drake Music Scotland; and Trustee and Chair of the Audit and Risk Committee for the Scottish Association for Mental Health.
 Elizabeth's appointment runs from 1 February 2020 to 31 January 2024.

 Cecil Meiklejohn, Non Executive Director